Bonnie Bedelia

-Bonnie Bedelia (born Bonnie Bedelia Culkin; March 25, 1948) is an American actress.
+Bonnie Bedelia Culkin (born March 25, 1948) is an American actress.
 After beginning her career in theatre in the 1960s, Bedelia starred in the CBS daytime soap opera Love of Life and made her film debut in The Gypsy Moths.
 Bedelia subsequently appeared in the films They Shoot Horses, Don't They?, Lovers and Other Strangers, Heart Like a Wheel, The Prince of Pennsylvania, Die Hard, Presumed Innocent, Sordid Lives, and Needful Things.

 For her television work, Bedelia has earned two Emmy Awards nominations.
 From 2001 to 2004, Bedelia played the lead role in the Lifetime television drama series The Division.
 She also starred as family matriarch Camille Braverman in the NBC family drama series Parenthood (2010–15).

 Early life

 Bedelia was born in New York City, the daughter of Marian Ethel, a writer and editor, and Philip Harley Culkin, who was in public relations and 50 years old at the time.
 She was born in a difficult financial period when her father's firm went bankrupt, and they lived in a cold-water tenement flat.
 Her mother died when she was 14, and her father, who always had ulcers, spent a year in hospital following her death.
 She has two brothers, one of whom is actor Kit Culkin, and an older sister, Candice Culkin.
 She is the aunt of actors Macaulay, Kieran, and Rory Culkin.

 Bedelia studied dance in her youth, at School of American Ballet.
 She received her acting training at HB Studio.